ducakar/openzone/README.md

 ### `ports.sh [clean | buildclean | fetch]` ###

 This script is used to build libraries required by OpenZone for some platforms.
-Currently it builds all required libraries for NaCl and Android configurations that are not provided by SDKs.
+Currently it builds all required libraries for the Emscripten configuration that are not provided by SDKs.
-`ANDROID_NDK` and `NACL_SDK_ROOT` environment variables must be set to use this script.

 The following commands may be given (`build` is assumed if none):